dipenparmar12/json_compair/README.md

 - Show only differences mode
 - Synchronized scrolling

+CSV support
+- Drag and drop CSV files directly onto the left or right editor pane.
+- Dropped CSV files are automatically converted to JSON (array of objects) using a built-in converter and formatted for comparison.
+- You can compare CSV vs CSV, CSV vs JSON, or JSON vs JSON.
+If conversion fails, the tool shows an error and leaves the original content untouched.

+Notes about conversion
+- The converter attempts to auto-detect separator (comma, tab, or semicolon) and handles quoted fields and escaped quotes.
+- By default it will coerce numeric and boolean-looking values to proper JSON types when converting.

 ## Usage

 Visit the [JSON Compare Tool](https://dipenparmar12.github.io/json_compair/) to use the online version.